JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 Spatial reservoir selection for GI is identical to DI.

-Reservoir merging for GI uses the balance heuristic for MIS weights, and includes the BRDF contribution, as I found that unlike DI, these make a significant quality difference.
+Reservoir merging for GI uses the balance heuristic for MIS weights, and includes the BRDF contribution, as I found that unlike for DI, these make a significant quality difference.
 The balance heuristic is not much more expensive here, as we are only ever merging two reservoirs at a time.

 #### GI Jacobian

 Additionally, since both temporal and spatial resampling use neighboring pixels, we need to add a Jacobian determinant to the MIS weights to account for the change in sampling domain.

-The Jacobian proved to be one of the hardest parts of ReSTIR GI.
+The Jacobian proved to be the absolute hardest part of ReSTIR GI for me.
 While it makes the GI more correct, it also adds a lot of noise in corners.
 Worse, the Jacobian tends to make the GI calculations "explode" into super high numbers that result in overflow to `inf`, which then spreads over the entire screen due to resampling and denoising.

 The best solution I have found to reduce artifacts from the Jacobian is to reject neighbor samples when the Jacobian is greater than 2 (i.e., a neighboring sample reused at the current pixel would have more than 2x the contribution it originally did).
 While this somewhat works, there are still issues with stability.
 If I leave Solari running for a couple of minutes in the same spot, it will eventually lead to overflow.
 I haven't yet figured out how to prevent this.